Need help paying your fees?

 - Disability accommodations not received in a timely manner

-Please note that foster youth and former foster youth (age 24 years and younger) are not subject to loss of BOG Fee Waiver under these regulations.
+Please note that foster youth and former foster youth (age 24 years and younger) are not subject to loss of California College Promise Grant under these regulations.

-If you have questions or need assistance, please contact the financial aid office or registrar in the Admissions & Records Office.
+If you have questions or need assistance, please contact the Financial Aid Office or the Registrar in the Admissions & Records Office.